emarinko/.netSettingsFiles/README.md

 .netSettingsFiles
 =================

-A place to park my settings files
+A place to park my settings files used in tooling related to .NET development.